door7302/demo-closed-loop/README.md

 ```

 This last command should trigger a "cmerror" Major alarm, which in turn will trigger the following "logic":

+> Remember that an on-box action will also be automatically triggered in response to the error, thanks to the **action-on-error** feature.

 ![logic to mitigate cmerror](assets/algo.png)